Skip to main content

 In the immediate vicinity of Kurfürstendamm at the western end of the boulevard are the KaDeWe department stores', the Kaiser Wilhelm Memorial Church and Breitscheidplatz with the Europacenter.
 Close to Kurfürstendamm you will also find Zoo Berlin and the Theatre of the West.
 About two and a half kilometres to the west is the Schaubühne Berlin directly on Kurfürstendamm.

-And last, but not least: A look back at the history of the Kurfürstendamm
+And last but not least: a look back at the history of Kurfürstendamm

-Kurfürst Joachim II. of Brandenburg had a causeway built behind the Brandenburg Gate around 1542 as a bridle path from the Berlin City Palace to the Grunewald Hunting Lodge .
-The oldest evidence of the existence of the unnamed bridleway is the "Plan géométral de Berlin et des environs" by the engineer La Vigne in 1685.
+Around 1542,Elector Joachim II of Brandenburg had an embankment path built behind the Brandenburg Gate as a bridle path from the Berlin City Palace to the Grunewald Hunting Lodge .
+The oldest evidence of the existence of the unnamed bridleway is the 1685 "Plan géométral de Berlin et des environs" by the engineer La Vigne.
 It was not until 1886 that the road was completed and the development of the boulevard could begin.

-The birthday of the boulevard is considered to be 5 May 1886 - the day on which the steam tram line Zoologischer Garten - Halensee began its service.
+The birthday of the boulevard is 5 May 1886 - the day on which the Zoologischer Garten - Halensee steam tram line commenced service.

-In the 1920s, Kurfürstendamm was the centre of the New West, where poets, journalists and intellectuals met in the Romanisches Café (today the Europa-Center is located here) and the Café des Westens (later Café Kranzler).
+In the 1920s, Kurfürstendamm was the centre of the New West, where poets, journalists and intellectuals met in the Romanisches Café (now the Europa-Center) and the Café des Westens (later Café Kranzler).

-At the time of the Berlin Wall, Kurfürstendamm was the heart of old West Berlin, the shop window of the West, with the latest fashions on display in its showcases.
-Hildegard Knef sang about Kurfürstendamm as a place of longing in her Berlin song: "Ich habe so Heimweh nach dem Kurfürstendamm".
+At the time of the Wall, Kurfürstendamm was the heart of old West Berlin, the shop window of the West, with the latest fashions on display in its showcases.
+Hildegard Knef sang about the Kurfürstendamm as a place of longing in her Berlin song: "I'm so homesick for the Kurfürstendamm".
 At these times, Berliners and guests stroll along the boulevard, sit in the famous Kranzler and Möhring street cafés, stroll through shops and department stores and dance the night away in the discos.

-However, the upswing in City West in recent years with the new Zoo Palast and the Bikini has also benefited Kurfürstendamm, which has once again developed into an elegant shopping mile.
+However, Kurfürstendamm has also benefited from the upswing in City West in recent years with the new Zoo Palast and the Bikini , and has once again developed into an elegant shopping street.

 Guided tours through the City West